Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 At her job, she was a contract worker.
 However, her manager promised her that if she did well before her next evaluation, she would eventually become a permanent employee.
 She was given an important assignment that she put her blood and guts into, thinking this time, the company will recognize my worth and make me a permanent full-time employee.
 How shocked she was to find that her manager not only took her name off the project and added an inept co-worker who was then promoted over her.

-So, Yeongju did what only most people dream about doing.
-She quit her job, she divorced her husband and decided to open a bookshop which was a dream of hers since she was a child.
+So, Yeongju does what only most people dream about doing.
+She quits her job, she divorces her husband and decides to open a bookshop which was a dream of hers since she was a child.
 However, she has no experience on how to run a bookshop or how to run a business, but that does not deter her from following her dream.

 For the first few months after opening, Yeongju started writing to do lists, prioritizing what needed to be done first.
 Before opening the shop, her old life was tearing away at her soul.
 The only thought in her mind was, “I must open a bookshop”.

-The bookshop had a few early regulars but was still nowhere near to being called successful.
-Even Yeongju herself said, “I must do better than this”.
-She starts an Instagram account for the shop, decides to hire a barista so people could enjoy coffee while browsing and perhaps buying a book or two.
+The bookshop has a few early regulars but is still nowhere near to being called successful.
+Even Yeongju herself says, “I must do better than this”.
+She starts an Instagram account for the shop and decides to hire a barista so people could enjoy coffee while browsing, perhaps buying a book or two.

 The first employee she hires is Minjun, a young man who also seems to have no direction in life as yet.
 In the beginning Yeongju tells him that the shop will probably be open for two years or so.
 She still did not have the confidence that she could run a successful and busy independent bookshop.

-As a longtime bookseller myself, I couldn’t help but admire the change in Yeongu’s attitude when starting the shop and how she gains more confidence in believing herself and her small group of friends and employees who make the Hyunamh-dong Bookshop a place I want to go to as well. ~Ernie Hoyt
+As a longtime bookseller myself, I couldn’t help but admire the change in Yeongu’s attitude when starting the shop and how she gains more confidence in believing in herself, her small group of friends, and her employees who make the Hyunamh-dong Bookshop a place I want to go to as well. ~Ernie Hoyt

 We Do Not Part by Han Kang, translated by E. Yaewon and Paige Aniyah Morris (Hogarth, Random House, release date 1/21/2025)